patrickfox/modern_a11y/src/articles/announce-this.md

 ##Live Region Uses

-ARIA live regions are a powerful tool for announcing messages dynamically to users.
+ARIA live regions provide a powerful means for announcing messages dynamically to users.

 - Improve awareness and understanding
 Pertinent UI changes and time-sensitive updates or messages should be brought to the user's attention.